PRP Therapy Scottsdale or Platelet Rich Plasma delivers excellent non-surgical outcomes for arthritis and chronic musculoskeletal pain.

 Research studies have revealed the concentration of growth factors in PRP therapy has the potential to change the environment of a diseased joint into a healing environment.
 By enhancing the process of healing, especially in areas where there is little to no blood flow, the tissue that has chronic degenerative changes like osteoarthritis can begin to regenerate.
 PRP can be injected into and around joints, tendons, scars, and more.

-The PRP solution can be mixed with local anesthetic and injected directly into the inflamed tissue under ultrasound guidance.
+A solution for PRP injections can be mixed with local anesthetic and injected directly into the inflamed tissue under ultrasound guidance.
 It’s important to understand that the pain associated with the injured area could increase during the first few days after and that is normal.
 It could be a few weeks before you feel relief from the pain and often require more than one treatment.

 What Conditions Can Be Treated with PRP Injections?